Who can benefit from The Conscious Learner?➤➤

 I do not use a sliding scale, but it is important to me that people get the help they need.
 If my fee is not within your current means, please tell me during the initial consultation, and together we’ll explore options.

-Will you work with the teacher(s) at my school?➤➤
+Will you work with my teacher(s) and advisor/counselor?➤➤

 With your permission, absolutely.